ssvat/Matlab/writeup.md

 ###Discussion
 ####1.
 Problems / issues
+When the car emerges from the field of view, there are short periods that cars are not detected at the first time.
+When two cars appeared side by side, there are single detection rather than two detections.
+There is still one false positve.

+I think the problems come from less datasets.
 If time allowed, augmenting data can be implmented to improve prediction.